PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Settings/Domain.md

 <legend>Domain name settings</legend>

 By providing and using a domain name, it will be easier to reference and protect the application.
 This is especially important if you plan to make it available publicly on the Internet.
-A domain name must be registered with a *Domain Name Service* (DNS) or a domain name registrar, and point to the machine where the application is running.
+A domain name must be registered with a *Domain Name Service* (DNS) or a domain name registrar.
+It must also point to the machine where the application is running.
 If you don't use a domain name, you can still access the application, either by using the predefined domain name
 **localhost** from the same machine, or by using the IP address of the machine.